memalhot/dev/dev-book/_sources/dev-book_intro.md

 Welcome to Beyond the Classroom: A Practical Guide to Software Engineering.

-This is an online open source textbook using a tool started by the *Open Education project* (OPE), a collaboration between Boston University and Red Hat Research.
-The intention of this book is to help people adjust from academia to professional software development environments.
-Think of it as a missing semester of your college education.
-The ideal audience of this book are graduates and students or anyone with a programming background, aiming to bridge the gap between academic theory understanding and the demands of professional practice.
-This textbook also aims to share insights from engineers, focusing on skill gaps and dealing with imposter syndrome as a young engineer.
+This is an online open source textbook using a tool started by the *Open Education Project* (OPE), a collaboration between Boston University and Red Hat Research.
+Think of it as the semester of your college education you never knew you needed.
+The ideal audience for this book is recent graduates and current students, or anyone with a programming background.
+This book aims to help people adjust from academia to professional software development environments by bridging the gap between academic theory and the demands of professional practice.
+It also shares insights from actual engineers, with a focus on skill gaps and imposter syndrome, a familiar feeling for many young engineers.

 ![image.png](images/cat.png)